Azure-Samples/Speech-Service-Actions-Template/documentation/2-train-an-initial-model.md

 # 2. Train an initial model

-Follow these steps to understand the developer workflow, the data used to train and test models, and to create the initial Custom Speech model by making a change to the training data.
+Follow these steps to understand the developer workflow, the data used to train and test models, and how to create the initial Custom Speech model.

-The initial Custom Speech model will be used as an accuracy benchmark to compare against future models.
+This initial Custom Speech model will be used as an accuracy benchmark to compare against future models.

 This template includes sample data from the [cognitive-services-speech-sdk repository](https://github.com/Azure-Samples/cognitive-services-speech-sdk/tree/master/sampledata/customspeech) for the purposes of this walk through, including: